Great Recession declines and recovery

 In California, public sector employment recovered more quickly than nationally (Figure 3).
 State government employment surpassed pre-recession levels in February 2014; local government in July 2017.
 State government employment recovered more quickly and more fully in California than nationally, significantly exceeding job recovery in local and federal employment.

 Nationally, state and local government employment peaked in July 2008 and hit its lowest point in July 2013; over those five years, nearly 750,000 state and local government employees lost their jobs.
 Before the COVID-19 downturn began, the nation’s state and local government employment was at 19,878,000 workers, less than 1% higher than in July 2008.
-Over March and April 2020, 980,000 state and local government workers lost their jobs, plummeting state and local employment to 18,850,000, a level not seen since 2004.
+From February to September 2020 1,203,000 state and local government workers lost their jobs, plummeting state and local employment to 18,675,000, a level not seen since 2004.

 Despite California’s stronger recovery in government employment, the state’s public sector is a significantly smaller part of the economy than before 2008.
-From 2007-2019, California’s population grew by more than nine percent—adding more than three million residents.
-In California, state and local governments employ about one in seven Californians (outside farming)—this share has dropped significantly since the 2007-09 recession, from a high of 15.5% in July 2009 to a low of 13.5% in July 2019, where it hovered until April 2020 (Figure 4).
+From 2007-2019, California’s population grew by more than nine percent—adding more than three million residents (Figure 4a).
+In California, state and local governments employ about one in seven Californians (outside farming)—this share has dropped significantly since the 2007-09 recession, from a high of 15.5% in July 2009 to a low of 13.5% in July 2019, where it has hovered since (Figure 4b).

 Jobs in the public sector